awsdocs/aws-lambda-developer-guide/doc_source/runtimes-images.md

 AWS provides a set of open\-source base images that you can use\.
 You can also use a preferred community or private base image\.
 Lambda provides client software that you add to your preferred base image to make it compatible with the Lambda service\.

 **Note**
 Each base image is compatible with one or more of the instruction set architectures that Lambda supports\.
-You need to build the function image for only one architcture\.
+You need to build the function image for only one architecture\.
 Lambda does not support multi\-architecture images\.

 **Topics**
 + [AWS base images for Lambda](#runtimes-images-lp)